MoklaEducation/ems_winter_2025_acsl101/README.md

 ## Hacker Rank Gotchas
 - **Make sure to select right programming language**
-  - If you are programming in C/C++ ... make sure to select either C or C++ as they are two different languages
+  - If you are programming in C++(e.g. using cin/cout), make sure to select either C++ as it is different from C language and cin/cout won't work in C.
      - There are also C++14,C++20 which would work too but are slightly different.
   - If you are programming in Python, the 2 options are Python2 or Python3.
 Chose one that you are familiar with, latest is Python3
   - Similary for Java there are multiple versions of Java language you should try choosing Java, or if that does not work try using one of the other Java versions (like Java8, Java 15)